UltiRequiem/chuy/README.md

 Although Chuy is written in Python, it can be used for projects of any language, and even folders that are not projects!

+**Note:** this tool is actively used by its primary author.
+He's happy to review pull requests / respond to issues you may discover.

 ## Install

 You can install [Chuy](https://pypi.org/project/chuy) from PyPI like any other package: